bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

-or substantially decreasing the block size, so as a consequence segwit addresses this issue by not making it worse, rather than actually improving the situation: in particular, segwit's newly introduced limit on the new concept of witness data is implemented as a linear combination of the existing block size and the new witness data.
+or substantially decreasing the block size, so as a consequence segwit addresses this issue by not making it worse, rather than actually improving the situation: in particular, segwit's newly introduced limit on the new concept of witness data is implemented as a weighted sum of the existing block size and the new witness data.

 #### Who benefits?

-A future hardfork that changes the block capacity limit to be a single linear combination of parameters, eg:
+A future hardfork that changes the block capacity limit to be a single weighted sum of parameters, eg:

 > 50\*sigops + 4\*basedata + 1\*witnessdata < 10M